weiruiT/QFT-Note/README.md

 # QFT-Note
-used for review and communicaton
+used for reviewing and communicaton